dan-leo/Wireless-Gate-Controller/README.md

 I call it the heart rather affectionately since I had a watchdog timer going off which gave it a pretty heartbeat.
 I have also attached a 3.7V 1100mAH lithium battery, which might have been a little bit of an overkill.

+Before I built the remote, I soldered in a transmitter/receiver led pair and a button, for testing purposes and so that coding is faster.

 ADC current reading + display reading works.
 <br>